-- Decompression illness can occur during ascent or up to 72 hours after a dive (especially if multiple dives/day)

-- Manifestations

-- 1. Pain

-- i.
-Limb pain

-- ii.
-Girdle pain

-- Cutaneous e.g., itching, lymphedema

-- Neurological (including audiovestibular, i.e., loss of balance)

-- Pulmonary e.g., CHF, cough, dyspnea

-- Constitutional (malaise, anorexia, fatigue)

-- Hypotension

-- Barotraumas (lung, sinus, ear, dental)

-- Important information

-- 1. Time of onset

-- 2. Gas burden (depth-time profile): Depth of dive, dive time and number of dives.
+A. Decompression illness occurs when the gas dissolved inthe body fluids separates from those fluids to form bubbles.
+Decompression illness can occur during ascent or up to 72 hours after a dive (especially if multiple В. In a rapid ascent, the pressure differential between the dives/day) body tissues and blood and alveoli becomes great E. Manifestations enough to cause separation of nitrogen from the liquid 1.
+Pain phase resulting in the formation of bubbles in the i.
+Limb pain tissues or blood. ii.
+Girdle pain С. Predisposing factors that increase the 2.
+Cutaneous e.g., itching, lymphedema incidence of decompression illness 3.
+Neurological 1.
+Dehydration (including audio- 2.
+Cold temperatures vestibular, i.e., loss of 3.
+Obesity balance) 4.
+Exercise during the dive 4.
+Pulmonary e.g., CHF, cough, dyspnea 5.
+Older individuals 5.
+Constitutional (malaise, anorexia, fatigue) 6.
+Previous joint injury 6.
+Hypotension 7.
+Previous recent dives 7.
+Barotraumas (lung, sinus, ear, dental) 8.
+Flying after recent dive F. Important information 1.
+Time of onset 2.
+Gas burden (depth-time profile): Depth of dive, dive time and number of dives. are time and number of areas.